-Another rich European nation is Switzerland with a GDP per capita on PPP of 59,561 international dollars.
+Another wealthy European nation is Switzerland with a GDP per capita of 82,950 international dollars.
 Switzerland is renowned for its high-end watches and clocks which are exported to countries in the Americas, Oceania, Europe, Africa, and Asia.
 Its exported watches in 2011 were valued at more than $20 billion.
 The country is home to Nestlé which is ranked as one of the biggest food companies in the world.
 Industries in the nation also produce roof coating chemicals, pharmaceuticals, and chemicals for construction and industrial use.
 Switzerland trades heavily with Germany, the US, Italy, France, and Austria.

 High Quality of Life